kaankarakose/superpoint-dinov2/README.md

 ## Installation

-This project uses Apptainer (formerly Singularity) for containerization to ensure reproducibility and easy setup.
+This project uses Apptainer for containerization to ensure reproducibility and easy setup.
 To install:

 1. First, ensure you have Apptainer installed on your system
 2. Build the container using the provided definition file: